sergiocorreia/reghdfe/Readme.md

 # REGHDFE: Linear and IV/GMM Regressions With Many Levels of Fixed Effects

 `reghdfe` is a [Stata](http://www.stata.com/) package that estimates linear regressions with multiple levels of fixed effects.
-It is a generalization of the built-in `areg`, `xtreg,fe` and `xtivreg,fe` commands.
+It works as a generalization of the built-in `areg`, `xtreg,fe` and `xtivreg,fe` regression commands.
 It's objectives are similar to the R package [lfe](http://cran.r-project.org/web/packages/lfe/index.html) by Simen Gaure.
 It's features include:

 - A novel and robust algorithm that efficiently absorbs multiple fixed effects.
 It improves on the work by [Abowd *et al*, 2002](https://ideas.repec.org/p/cen/tpaper/2002-06.html), [Guimaraes and Portugal, 2010](https://ideas.repec.org/a/tsj/stataj/v10y2010i4p628-649.html) and [Simen Gaure, 2013](http://www.sciencedirect.com/science/article/pii/S0167947313001266).
 This algorithm works particularly well on "hard cases" that converge very slowly (or fail to converge) with the existing algorithms.
 - Extremely fast compared to similar Stata programs.
   - With one fixed effect and clustered-standard errors, it is 3-4 times faster than `areg` and `xtreg,fe` (see [benchmarks](./misc/Benchmarks/areg_xtreg.log.txt)).
 Note: speed improvements in Stata 14 have reduced this gap.
-  - With multiple fixed effects, it is much faster that the alternatives (`reg2hdfe`, `a2reg`, `felsdvreg`, `res2fe`, etc.); at least an order of magnitude.
+  - With multiple fixed effects, it is at least an order of magnitude faster that the alternatives (`reg2hdfe`, `a2reg`, `felsdvreg`, `res2fe`, etc.).
 Note: a recent paper by [Somaini and Wolak, 2015](http://web.stanford.edu/group/fwolak/cgi-bin/sites/default/files/jem-2014-0008.pdf) reported that `res2fe` was faster than `reghdfe` on some scenarios (namely, with only two fixed effects, where the second fixed effect was low-dimensional).
 This is no longer correct for the current version of `reghdfe`, which outperforms `res2fe` even on the authors' benchmark (with a low-dimensional second fixed effect; see the [benchmark results](./misc/Benchmarks/res2fe.log.txt) and the Stata [code](./misc/Benchmarks/res2fe.do)).
 - Allows two- and multi-way clustering of standard errors, as well as an extensive list of asymptotic variance estimators (thanks to the [avar](https://ideas.repec.org/c/boc/bocode/s457689.html) package by Kit Baum and Mark Schaffer).
 - Works with instrumental-variable and GMM estimators (such as two-step-GMM, LIML, etc.) thanks to the [ivreg2](https://ideas.repec.org/c/boc/bocode/s425401.html) routine by Baum, Schaffer and Stillman.
 - Allows multiple heterogeneous slopes (e.g. a separate slope coefficients for each individual).